Ngā Hinonga

 What's happening?

-The eastern side of the river trail between Melling Link and Kennedy Good bridges is closed, with an alternative route for walkers and cyclists.
+Sections of both the western and eastern sides of the river trail between Ewen and Kennedy Good bridges will be closed at times, with an alternative routes for walkers and cyclists.

 River protection